bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 ```

 The [indentLine](https://github.com/Yggdroot/indentLine) plugin is used to
-display indentation guide markers.
-This is a simple, but extremely useful,
+display indentation guide markers, as seen in *Sublime* and *Atom* editors.
-visual aid.
-In my opinion it is a feature that Vim itself should provide but
+This is a simple, yet useful, visual aid.
+I do hope one day Vim itself may
-currently does not.
+provide this feature.

 The two *let* options documented **should** be set for maximum performance.
+The
-The default settings for the *indentLine* plugin **will** have a negative
+default settings for the *indentLine* plugin **will** have a negative impact on
-impact on Vim scroll performance.
+Vim scroll performance.

 supertab
 --------